julsy-chen/softsteps/README.md

 # How to Use Softsteps
-main task — simply click on a main task's "+" button subtask — hold 'shift' and click on a main task's "+" button OR click on a subtasks's "+" button generated tasks — press 'shift' + 'enter' to generate tasks
+main task — simply click on a main task's "+" button <br>
+subtask — hold 'shift' and click on a main task's "+" button OR click on a subtasks's "+" button <br>
+generated tasks — press 'shift' + 'enter' to generate tasks

 # What is Softsteps?